 Note: Sidify is set in light mode by default.
 If you like dark mode, you can go to the Menu icon in the upper right corner, find Appearance and select dark mode.

 Sidify works with the Spotify app.
 Once you launch Sidify Music Converter, the Spotify app would be opened automatically.

 Step 2 Add Music from Spotify to Sidify

 Drag & drop music or a playlist from Spotify to Sidify.
 Sidify would read them automatically.
 Select the Spotify music that you’d like to download to your local computer and then click OK.

 Step 3 Customize the Output Settings

 Click the Settings icon in the upper right corner.
-Here you can choose the output format (MP3/AAC/WAV/FLAC/AIFF), specify the output folder, sort out the converted files based on artist and album, etc.
+Here you can choose the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC), specify the output folder, sort out the converted files based on artist and album, etc.

 Step 4 Download Music from Spotify to Computer